Immortal-Series/ImmortalAPI/README.md

 # ImmortalAPI
-This is the general utility for all plugins made by LukeBen.
+This is the general utility for all plugins made by Immortal Development.

 # Using the API